 One more thing to keep in mind: if you’re planning to travel internationally when your baby is very young, you’ll need to get a passport quickly.
 Before you’re completely consumed with diapers and feeding schedules, figure out your state’s requirements and timeline for getting a birth certificate.
 Once they baby is born, read up on how to take your baby’s passport photo.

 Travel car seat

 One of the few baby travel items you actually need is a car seat.
+It tops our family’s list of baby travel must haves.
 In fact, many hospitals in the US won’t let you take your baby home without one (even if you don’t plan to drive).
 While you’re shopping for a car seat, might as well go with one that’s travel-worthy, right?

 Most families start with an infant car seat.
 They’re specifically designed to fit tiny babies and are extra-portable thanks to carrying handles and stroller attachments.
 What are the best infant car seats for travel?
 Many of them will work just fine but here are a few that offer extra features you’ll love if you plan on jetsetting with your new bundle.

 The most revolutionary infant car seat for travel by far is the Doona car seat stroller.
 It’s an infant car seat that transforms into a stroller in just five seconds!
 This is perfect if you plan on city living or city traveling since you can safely hop in and out of taxis on a whim.
 It’s not cheap, but you won’t have to get a separate stroller that’s compatible with your car seat.
 The Doona is rated up to 35lbs and 32″ (whichever comes first) so it’ll last most babies to a year or more.
 It is on the heavy side at 15lbs, so don’t plan to carry this one by the handle.
 If you plan to travel somewhere with lots of sunshine, make sure you pick up the sunshade extender – perfect for naps too.